 The ongoing changes to the way Britain’s state pension operates have served to highlight just how much confusion and uncertainty surrounds the system.

-This year has seen the introduction of the new, seemingly more generous, flat-rate pension payment, while over the course of the current decade, the age at which both men and women will qualify for their pensions is rising – in the case of women, very steeply indeed.
+The past few years have seen the introduction of the new, seemingly more generous, flat-rate pension payment, while the age at which both men and women qualify for their pensions has risen – in the case of women, very steeply indeed.

-The rules regarding who gets a state pension at all have also changed, while the old top-up pension (known as Serps or the State Second Pension) is being phased out altogether.
+The rules regarding who gets a state pension at all have also changed, while the old top-up pension (known as Serps or the State Second Pension) has been phased out altogether.

-Broadly speaking, the current upheaval is the result of the UK having an increasing number of older people: more and more of us are reaching retirement age every year, and we are generally living longer than previous generations.
+Broadly speaking, this recent upheaval is the result of the UK having an increasing number of older people: more and more of us are reaching retirement age every year, and we are generally living longer than previous generations.